kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 <exercise name='Exercise 1.07: External access with Ingress'>

+  "Main application" has now only output a timestamp and hash to logs.

-  In addition to outputting the timestamp and hash, save it to memory and display it when accessing the "main application" via HTTP.
-Then use ingress to access it with a browser.
+  Add an endpoint to request the current status (timestamp and hash) and an ingress so that you can access it with a browser.

+  You can just store the hash and timestamp to memory.

 </exercise>

 <exercise name='Exercise 1.08: Project v0.5'>

-  Start using Ingress instead of NodePort to access the project.
+  Switch to using Ingress instead of NodePort to access the project.
+You can delete the ingress of the "main application" so they don't interfere with this exercise.
+We'll look more into paths and routing in the next exercise and at that point you can configure project to run with the main application side by side.

 </exercise>